samarec1812/Codewars/Rectangle into Squares/README.md

   - Return the string "nil" with Bash, PowerShell and Fortran.

-- -You can see more examples in "RUN SAMPLE TESTS".
+- - You can see more examples in "RUN SAMPLE TESTS".